 In February 2025, the United States announced its first executive order raising import tariffs on the majority of goods from Canada, Mexico, and China.
 On April 2, 2025, the U.S. further unveiled an extended list of retaliatory tariffs targeting over 75 countries, including Vietnam, before subsequently announcing a 90-day delay in implementation.
-At the same time, a minimum tariff of 10% on all imported goods from all countries (with the exception of China, which faces tariffs of up to 245%) is set to take effect from April 15, 2025.
+At the same time, a minimum tariff of 10% on all imported goods from all countries (with the exception of China, which faces tariffs of up to 245%) took effect on April 15, 2025.